Le prince Aladin: Music video

 The music video for "Le prince Aladin" was uploaded to YouTube on September 11, 2015 at a total length of three minutes and fifty-four seconds.
-The video gained more than for 3 months 47 million page views and more than 305 thousand likes for Black M it is new record.
+The video gained more than 47 million page views in three months, and more than 305,000 likes.

 Live performance

 Black M with Kev Adams act on the TV show Vendredi tout est permis on 12 September 2015.